18F/handbook/pages/office-of-operations/talent.md

 1. Atttract and hire well-qualified candidates who reflect the diversity of the general public
-2. Strategically partner with leaderdhip to understand and advise on the people needs of the organization
+2. Strategically partner with leadership to understand and advise on the people needs of the organization
 3. Use data to make well informed decisions about the recruitment and onboarding process